ajsya/ServerAlerter/README.md

 pip install mcstatus
 ```
 Run the Python File
-Move your mouse over your selected server in Minecraft
+Navigate your cursor over to the left side of the server you would like to join.
 ## Credits
 Made by ajsya / SharkBaitBilly